MSCEURAF MTS TEAM DOUBLES EFFORTS IN 2023

-230624-N-EX134-1012 U.S. Navy’s Military Sealift Command (MSC) chartered Motor Vessel (MV) Sagamore, a container ship built in 2008, arrived at the Port of Nordenham, Germany, June 23.
-The ship is loaded with cargo as part of the U.S. Department of Defense’s continual support of real-world events in Europe.
-The pier’s crane works continually moving the CONEX boxes from the ship to the rail cars stationed on the pier.
+(NORDENHAM, Germany) U.S. Navy’s Military Sealift Command (MSC) chartered Motor Vessel (MV) Sagamore, a container ship built in 2008, arrived at the Port of Nordenham, Germany, loaded with cargo as part of the U.S. Department of Defense’s continual support of real-world events in Europe, June 23.

+The coordination of the arrival, offload, and departure of this vessel was accomplished by the Military Sealift Command Europe and Africa (MSCEURAF) Marine Transportation Specialist (MTS) team, and it marks the 38th mission so far in 2023.
+This number exceeds the entire year of 2022 with a total of 35 missions completed.

+“I am honestly impressed with the work that has been accomplished by the MSCEURAF team in the first six months of this year,” said U.S. Merchant Marine Capt.
+Thomas Giudice, MSCEURAF Marine Transportation Specialist supervisor.
+“Even with a full complement of MTS staff, it has been a real challenge to support these vessels in the numerous ports throughout Europe and Africa area of responsibility.”

 |Date Taken: